Homemade Pickled Beets

 - 1 Bay Leaf

-- ½ tsp each: allspice, black pepper, mustard powder
+- ½ teaspoon each: allspice, black pepper, mustard powder

-- ¼ tsp each: ground cloves, ground ginger, hot pepper flakes
+- ¼ teaspoon each: ground cloves, ground ginger, hot pepper flakes

 - Bring a large pot of water to a boil.
 Remove stalks/leaves from washed beets, add beet roots to the pot of boiling water.
 Boil for 30-45 minutes, or until fork tender.
 Submerse beets in very cold water, allow to cool enough to handle easily.